-This document provides instructions to agencies for the submission of eligible capital budget requests for inclusion in the Governor's introduced 2024-2026 biennial budget that will be submitted to the 2024 General Assembly and in the update of the Commonwealth's Six-Year Capital Outlay Plan.
+This document provides instructions to agencies for the submission of eligible capital budget requests for inclusion in the Governor's proposed amendments to the 2024-2026 biennial budget that will be submitted to the 2025 General Assembly.
 It also provides guidance for implementing the maintenance reserve program.

-Deadline: Agency submissions are due to the Department of Planning and Budget by June 22, 2023.
+Deadline: Agency submissions are due to the Department of Planning and Budget by August 26, 2024.